Archive for the '3D' Category

 Lesgate slumps over her and then very slowly rolls over the left side of the desk, landing on his back with a strangled grunt.

 No viewer will ever forget the far more hideous death that the would-be killer suffers onscreen.
 After flopping over Margot, apparently dead, he snaps back to life spasmodically, as if jolted by bursts of electricity.
-His body yanks itself erect, his arms twisting helplessly as he tries to withdraw the knife, before he turns over and hits the floor .
-The impact drives the knife further into his back.
+His body yanks itself erect, his arms twisting helplessly as he tries to withdraw the blades, before he turns over and hits the floor .
+The impact drives the scissor blades further into his back.
 Hitchcock celebrates the moment with an Eisensteinian overlapping cut to a close-up of the scissors.
 He had a special pit dug, he proudly told a reporter, to make the lens flush with the floor.

 So much for just setting up the camera and photographing the people acting.
 We could point to other alterations from the play, such as the strained drawing-room courtesies that frame the whole story.
 “Let me get you another drink,” is the film’s first line, as Margot and Mark pull out of a passionate clinch.
 At the end, nabbed, Tony offers to pour his wife and her lover a drink, and then asks the detective: “I suppose you’re still on duty, Inspector?”
 There’s also the peculiar mustache motif.
 The play text and the film dialogue mock Lesgate/ Swann slightly for growing one, but the film adds the mini-gag of self-satisfied Inspector Hubbard calmly combing his own mustache.